 To insert media files, such as music and movie clips, in a slide:

-Go to Insert > Movie and Sound on the Menu bar.
+Go to Insert > Media > Audio or Video on the Menu bar.

-Alternatively and after inserting a new slide, click on the Insert Movie icon (Figure 163 on page 194).
+Alternatively and after inserting a new slide, click on the Insert Audio or Video icon (Figure 163 on page 194).

 A media player will open at the bottom of the screen and you can preview the media.